gramlang/gram/CONTRIBUTING.md

 ### Formatting

-Lines should not exceed 99 characters.
+Lines should not exceed 100 bytes, including the line feed.

 **Motivation:** We don't want lines to grow without bound.
-The limit, while somewhat arbitrary, was chosen so that the code can be safely displayed on 100-column displays without wrapping.

 The unit for indentation is two spaces.